Barclays vs Wells Fargo

 Strengths

-• Barclays has an A+ BBB rating and is BBB Accredited.
+• Barclays has a strong BBB rating of A+ and is BBB Accredited.

-• Barclays has no maintenance fees or minimum deposit requirements for its accounts.
+• Barclays has no maintenance fees or direct deposit requirements.

 Potential Drawbacks